mark-grimes/Dockerfile_dnsmasq/README.md

 The latest tag (or no tag) is the multi-arch manifest, i.e. `docker pull markgrimes/dnsmasq` or `docker pull markgrimes/dnsmasq:latest` will automatically select the correct image for your system.

+## Links

+The image is available on Docker Hub as [markgrimes/dnsmasq](https://hub.docker.com/r/markgrimes/dnsmasq/) and the build files are in the [mark-grimes/Dockerfile_dnsmasq](https://github.com/mark-grimes/Dockerfile_dnsmasq) GitHub repository.